Ferry: Foot ferry

 Foot ferries are small craft used to ferry foot passengers, and often also cyclists, over rivers.
 These are either self-propelled craft or cable ferries.
 Such ferries are for example to be found on the lower River Scheldt in Belgium and in particular the Netherlands.
 Regular foot ferry service also exists in the capital of the Czech Republic, Prague, and across the Yarra River in Melbourne, Australia at Newport.
 Restored, expanded ferry service in the Port of New York and New Jersey uses boats for pedestrians only.

+The UK has a variety of historic foot ferries such as the Butley Foot Ferry across Butley Creek which dates back to 1383.

 Cable ferry

 Very short distances may be crossed by a cable or chain ferry, which is usually a pontoon ferry (see above), where the ferry is propelled along and steered by cables connected to each shore.
 Sometimes the cable ferry is human powered by someone on the boat.
 Reaction ferries are cable ferries that use the perpendicular force of the current as a source of power.
 Examples of a current propelled ferry are the four Rhine ferries in Basel, Switzerland.
 Cable ferries may be used in fast-flowing rivers across short distances.
 With an ocean crossing of approximately 1900 metres, the cable ferry between Vancouver Island and Denman Island in British Columbia; is the longest one in the world.

 Free ferries operate in some parts of the world, such as at Woolwich in London, England (across the River Thames); in Amsterdam, Netherlands (across the IJ waterway); along the Murray River in South Australia, and across many lakes in British Columbia.
 Many cable ferries operate on lakes and rivers in Canada, among them a cable ferry that charges a toll operates on the Rivière des Prairies between Laval-sur-le-Lac and Île Bizard in Quebec, Canada.
 In Finland there were 40 road ferries (cable ferries) in 2009, on lakes, rivers and on sea between islands.